 Meet William, our Lead Java Engineer in Business Services

 Our Back End Engineering team builds and maintains the Tide app, which our members use every day.
-We’d love for you to meet the people behind the backend engineering team – so here’s William, our Lead Java Engineer in Business Services.
+We’d love for you to meet the people behind the team – so here’s William, our Lead Java Engineer in Business Services.

 👋Hey William!
 Introduce yourself in a sentence